ingadhoc/product/product_untranslated_website_sale/README.rst

   :alt: License: AGPL-3

 =================================================
-Porduct Untranslated glue module for Website Sale
+Product Untranslated glue module for Website Sale
 =================================================

 Make product.public.category.name because it's translated and also used on the _order